kubernetes-sigs/gateway-api/docs-src/spec.md

 <h3 id="networking.x-k8s.io/v1alpha1.Gateway">Gateway
 </h3>
 <p>
-<p>Gateway represents an instantiation of a service-traffic handling infrastructure.</p>
+<p>Gateway represents an instantiation of a service-traffic handling
+infrastructure by binding Listeners to a set of IP addresses.</p>
 </p>
 <table>
 <thead>